stevedonovan/gentle-intro/src/1-basics.md

         println!("{}", i);
     }

-    // slices can be converted implicitly to iterators... let slice = &arr;
+    // slices will be converted implicitly to iterators... let slice = &arr;
     for i in slice {
         println!("{}", i);